oladoto/earth_3d_data/README.md

    This is the main helper file, which hosts most of the complexity performed with Three.js.
 Object-oriented approaches are used to enable easy management of the calls from a single varilable.
 It also enables you overcome the behvaiour of JavaScript where you need to define a function before its use down the source code page.

+Important Modification:
+You would notice this relative folder reference in the files - "../local_three/".
+Make sure to place all files in a filder named local_three before executing.
+Before the files were uploaded to Github, all files were placed in a folder named "local_three".
+This was done because the files were hosted on the internet as seen in the link in (1) below.
+Thus, to use the files, make sure to place them in a folder named local_three, since they all refer to that folder.
+However, if you understand how relative folders work on the internet and on your local system, you could rename the folder or use your own unique configuration.

+1. Here is a hosting of this solution on the internet - https://mobileserviceslabs.com/api/js/apps/earth/local_three/index.php
-Here is an example visualisation within a WordPress / Elementor environment - https://mobileserviceslabs.com/ You can refresh the page to re-render the globe if it loads as white.
+2. Here is an example visualisation within a WordPress / Elementor environment - https://mobileserviceslabs.com/.
+You can refresh the page to re-render the globe if it loads as white.

-Credits to Jos Dirksen in his book - Three.js Essentials - for the Earth modeling and rendering.
+Credits to Jos Dirksen on his book - Three.js Essentials - for the Earth modeling and rendering in Three.js.